Practical Mission Planning for Optimized UAV-Sensor Wireless Recharging: Experiments, Results and Discussion

-OR-Tools support different local search options: Automatic (AUTO), Greedy Descent (GD), GLS, SA, and TS \cite{ortools}.
+OR-Tools supports different local search options: AUTO, GD, GLS, SA, and TS~\cite{ortools}.
 These options were tested and averaged over 20 executions (see Fig.~\ref{fig:ortest}).
-AUTO and GD completed the calculation with the shortest time, but yielded solutions with the lowest fitness metric.
+AUTO and GD completed the calculation quickly but yielded solutions with the lowest fitness metric.
 Note that the solution provided by OR-Tools is a basis of CBHA's calculation, which means a low-quality initial solution will increase the opportunity for the CBHA to find a better solution, which is not helpful for performance analysis.
 Therefore, we selected GLS as the benchmark algorithm, as it found the solutions with the highest fitness metric in an acceptable computation time.